Zaifeng, Prince Chun: Life after the Qing dynasty

 In 1928, Prince Chun moved to Tianjin, where he lived in the British and Japanese concessions.
 In August 1939, he relocated back to the Northern Residence in Beijing when Tianjin was flooded.
 During the Second Sino-Japanese War, Prince Chun was against the establishment of the Japanese puppet state of Manchukuo, and warned Puyi not to be involved.
 However, Puyi ignored his advice and was installed by the Japanese as the puppet figurehead ruler of Manchukuo.
 Prince Chun visited his son thrice in Manchukuo but ostensibly refused to participate in state affairs.
 Puyi wanted his father to live in Manchukuo but his father refused and returned to Beijing on an excuse that he was ill.
 At the end of the Second Sino-Japanese War, when the National Revolutionary Army recovered Beijing from the Japanese, a letter of sympathy was sent to Prince Chun by the Beijing Municipality in recognition of his attitude during the Japanese occupation.

-After the end of the Chinese Civil War in 1949 and the Communist Party established the People's Republic of China, Prince Chun was held in high regard by the party's members.
+After the end of the Chinese Civil War and with the 1949 proclamation of the People's Republic of China by Mao Zedong, Prince Chun was held in high regard by members of the Chinese Communist Party.
 However, his son Puyi was arrested and imprisoned for ten years.
 Prince Chun sold the Northern Residence to the government out of financial difficulties.
 He also donated his library and art collection to Peking University, and provided relief aid to the victims of the Huai River flooding in 1950.

 Prince Chun died on 3 February 1951 in Beijing.
 Many of his descendants have resided or reside in Beijing to this day, including Jin Youzhi, Jin Yuzhang and Jin Yulan.
 Many have changed their Manchu clan name Aisin Gioro to a Chinese family name Jin (金), which means "gold" ("Aisin" also means "gold" in Manchu).